All charges will be deducted from your SIPP. These charges and rates are effective from 6 April 2015.

 - Stamp duty of 0.50% applies on all purchases (not sales) of UK quoted shares (1.00% for shares quoted on the Irish Stock Exchange).
 Stamp duty is payable on certain securities issued by UK incorporated companies where these securities are traded as CREST Depositary Interests.
 There is no stamp duty on purchases (or sales) of unit trusts, open ended investment companies (OEICs), exchange traded funds (ETFs), warrants and government stock.

 - The PTM (Panel on Takeovers and Mergers) levy of £1.00 is payable on equity trades with a consideration over £10,000 in securities of companies which are incorporated in the UK, Channel Islands or the Isle of Man.

 - Additional government and local stock exchange charges are payable for certain international markets.
-These are detailed on the charges and rates page on our website and will be added to your contract note.
+These will be added to your contract note.

 - A foreign exchange charge of 1.00% will be included in the rate used to convert the value of your deal to sterling.
 We may share a proportion of this with our service provider.

-- The fund custody charge is payable quarterly, based on the total mid-price value of funds in our funds universe and structured products at the end of the calendar quarter and will normally be collected within 20 business days of this date.
+- The fund custody charge is payable quarterly, based on the total mid-price value of funds and structured products held at the end of the calendar quarter and will normally be collected within 20 business days of this date.

 - For new accounts opened during the calendar quarter, the fund charge will be applied on a pro rata basis from the date of account opening to the end of the quarter.
 For accounts closed in the calendar quarter, the fund charge will be applied on a pro rata basis from the beginning of the quarter to the date we receive your closing instruction.

-- The fund custody charge does not apply to funds outside our funds universe or to exchange traded products, investment trusts or VCTs.
+- The fund charge applies to all funds available to be purchased through us.
+It does not apply to certain funds whose annual management charge includes platform fees or trail commission or to exchange traded products, investment trusts or VCTs.